apoorvksingh/arcade_game/README.md

 ##Version 1.0

+###Run the game
+    You can run the game in two ways
+    - Download the entire directory from GitHub as a zip file.
+Unzip its contents and run the index.html file in any browser
+    - Go to http://apoorvksingh.github.io/arcade_game in your browser window (currently does not support mobile browsers)

 ###Objective
     - Get the player from the grass to the water safely across the road while avoiding the moving bugs.